-The day after Johnny left, the bucks started fighting and pushed a board off between their pens.
+The day after Johnny left for New Zealand, the bucks started fighting and pushed a board off between their pens.
 I hammered it back into place.
 The next day they (Gin Rummy, mainly) did it again and broke the board this time.
 I took a sledge hammer and nailed it back.
 The third day the board split even more; they broke the latch that holds the gate to Bud's outdoor area open, and I knew I had to separate the bucks.
 We have had them in those pens for several years and this is the first time they've decided to dismantle them.
 They must have known Johnny, the fix-it person, was out of the country.
 I could not even call to ask him what to do since he had forgotten his cell phone, which probably would not have been reachable there anyway.
 Or it would have cost a fortune to call from the U.S.

 |Bud the buck|